-This week we will continue to look at how we can better gear up for the financial stress that will come our way in paying for CHD.
+We’re taking a look at how we can better gear up for the financial stress that will come our way when paying for CHD.
 We will analyze the topic through the eyes of Akina Takahashi, a Heart Center Social Worker.
 She offers us great advice on how to work with various professionals and organizations to better prepare for the medical bills.

 Caring for a child with congenital heart disease or learning to manage your own healthcare as an adult with CHD can be stressful and scary.
 In addition to mastering medical lingo, learning to navigate the health system, and adjusting to long term physical and emotional care needs, all other life demands remain present and a source of stress.
 In my interactions with families, finances are one of the most common stressors discussed, often because financial strain is exacerbated with a diagnosis of CHD.
 Balancing all of this doesn’t have to be done alone.
 In reaching out to your support network (PCHA!), social workers, friends and family there are a wealth of resources available that might lighten your load allowing you to concentrate on everything else on your plate.